Amazon Prime Day is a cheap knockoff of Alibaba’s Singles Day

 Maybe it was the exclusive Taylor Swift concert.
 Or maybe it was the exclusive Taylor Swift concert also featuring Dua Lipa, Becky G., and SZA, hosted by Jane Lynch and a bajillion Alexa jokes.
-It could also be the full-court hype train around special discounts on celebrity-driven products like Kristen Bell, Mark Wahlberg, Will and Jaden Smith, Kobe Bryant, Hillary Duff, YouTuber JoJo Siwa, and more.
+It could also be the full-court hype train around special discounts on celebrity-driven products from the likes of Kristen Bell, Mark Wahlberg, Will and Jaden Smith, Kobe Bryant, Hillary Duff, YouTuber JoJo Siwa, and more.
 Either way, it’s pretty clear that Amazon would like Prime Day to become the Next Great American Holiday.

 It already rivals other fake shopping holidays like Black Friday and Cyber Monday, so why not?
-But to see Amazon’s goals for Prime Day you have to look beyond those mere December hallmarks, and go east to see Alibaba’s Singles Day, a 24-hour commercial juggernaut unlike the world has ever seen.
+But to see Amazon’s goals for Prime Day you have to look beyond those mere December hallmarks and go east to see Alibaba’s Singles Day, a 24-hour commercial juggernaut unlike anything the world has ever seen.
 Last year, Singles Day notched more than $30 billion in sales in 24 hours, compared to 2018 Prime Day sales of about $4 billion.

 Chinese tech companies have long been painted with the copycat brush.
 Something hits in America and, bingo!, there’s a Chinese version up and running.